 Check that you are eligible to apply for Forestry Grant Scheme funding before progressing.

-Your business must be considered a micro enterprise.
+Under Aim 1 your business must be considered a micro enterprise.
 Micro enterprises are defined as 'an enterprise which employs fewer than 10 people and whose annual turnover and / or annual balance sheet total does not exceed EUR 2 million.'

 There is no grant funding available for skills training.